probedock/probedock-py-unittest/README.rst

 Configuration
 -------------

-For information about how to configure the probe, please see `Probedock Python https://github.com/probedock/probedock-python`_
+For information about how to configure the probe, please see `Probedock Python <https://github.com/probedock/probedock-python>`_

 Contributing
 ------------

-When contributing new features and bug fixes, please add a `changelog CHANGELOG.rst`_ entry with your name and what you did
+When contributing new features and bug fixes, please add a `changelog <CHANGELOG.rst>`_ entry with your name and what you did

 License
 -------

-Probe Dock Py Unittest is licensed under the `MIT License http://opensource.org/licenses/MIT`_.
+Probe Dock Py Unittest is licensed under the `MIT License <http://opensource.org/licenses/MIT>`_.
-See `LICENSE.txt LICENSE.txt`_ for the full license.
+See `LICENSE.txt <LICENSE.md>`_ for the full license.